 The colon helps form the lowest portion of the gastrointestinal tract.
 It takes in food, absorbs nutrients, and disposes of waste.

 The colon is attached to the anus via the rectum.
 The anus is the opening in your body where feces are expelled.

-A colonoscopy can be done as a pre-emptive screening for colon cancer and other problems.
-The screening can help doctors:
+A colonoscopy can be performed as a screening for colorectal cancer and other problems.
+The screening can help your doctor: